A Case Study of How to Incorporate Cross-functional Components in Industrial Technology Education: Safety Metrics in the Classroom

 How to Cite:

-De Leon, J. E., (2005) “A Case Study of How to Incorporate Cross-functional Components in Industrial Technology Education: Safety Metrics in the Classroom”, The Journal of Technology, Management, and Applied Engineering 21(2).
+De Leon, J. E., (2005) “A Case Study of How to Incorporate Cross-functional Components in Industrial Technology Education: Safety Metrics in the Classroom”, Journal of Industrial Technology 21(2).